apiobuild/platform/content/blog/how-to-create-a-simple-email-signup-with-apio.md

 </script>
 ```

 Ta da!
-There you have a simple sign-up form to collect emails of your website visitors! 🎉
+There you have a simple sign-up form to collect emails of your website visitors!
+Give it a try yourself. 🎉

 <style>
 .post-img {